Kunal926/mpv-parakeet-transcriber/README.md

 ## License

 The use of the NVIDIA Parakeet model is governed by the CC-BY-4.0 license.
 This project (the Lua and Python scripts) is licensed under the CC-BY-4.0 License.
-You can find more details in the `LICENSE` file if one is included with the project.
+You can find more details in the `LICENSE` file.